 Which policy areas is the ministry responsible for?

-In December 2013 the Chancellor issued a decree transferring responsibility for urban development, housing, rural infrastructure, public building law, building, the construction industry and federal buildings to the BMUB, thus bringing the ministry key additional responsibilities from the former Federal Ministry for Transport, Building and Urban Development (BMVBS).
-The BMUB is now also tasked with creating the conditions for good housing standards and intact cities and with raising the quality of structural engineering, building technology and construction materials in Germany.
+The Federal Chancellor's organisational decree of 14 March 2018 assigned the ministry a new name: Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU).
+In December 2013 during the previous legislative period, the ministry had been assigned responsibility for urban development, housing, rural infrastructure, public building law, construction industry and federal buildings and became the BMUB, the Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety.
+The objectives for these areas were creating the conditions for good housing standards and intact cities and advancing the high quality of structural engineering, building technology and construction materials in Germany.

 How does the ministry approach its work?

+Germany is a federal country and a member of the EU and numerous international organisations.
+Close cooperation at national and international level plays an important role in the BMU fulfilling its responsibilities.
 Therefore, to ensure that legal provisions can be implemented efficiently in Germany, the Federation and the Länder coordinate structures on many issues, developing programmes and formulating joint strategies.
-Besides permanent bodies such as the German Environment Ministers and German Building Ministers Conferences, interministerial working groups and committees are also convened.
+In addition to permanent bodies such as the conference of German environment ministers, interministerial working groups and committees also convene.
 Many environmental and climate issues can only be solved through intensive international cooperation.
-In this context, the BMUB represents Germany in the European Union and international organisations (UN, OECD, WTO).
+In this context, the BMU represents Germany in the European Union and international organisations (UN, OECD, WTO).

 4. Communication for broad public participation and acceptance: